Estimate Time8 min

 Having a huge national debt sounds like a bad thing, but it’s not casting a shadow over most Americans’ day-to-day lives right now.
 In the short term, government spending is continuing to generate economic activity, ranging from the buying of groceries with Social Security payments to the construction of massive infrastructure projects, all of which deliver benefits to people and communities and buoy economic growth.

-Not only could rising debt lead to slower growth and more volatile markets in the long term, it also could lead to higher inflation if policymakers decide to cut interest rates to reduce the government’s cost of borrowing in hopes of avoiding tax hikes or unpopular cuts to Medicare and Social Security benefits.
+Rising debt could also lead to higher inflation if policymakers decide to cut interest rates to reduce the government’s cost of borrowing in hopes of avoiding tax hikes or unpopular cuts to Medicare and Social Security benefits.
 Lower interest rates and other expansionary monetary policies have historically helped fuel inflation.
-Faced with this forecast for the future, Dirk Hofschire, Fidelity’s managing director of research, says: "Debt in the world's largest economies is fast becoming the most substantial risk in investing today.”
+Says Dirk Hofschire, Fidelity’s managing director of research: "Debt in the world's largest economies is fast becoming the most substantial risk in investing today.”

 Fidelity's Asset Allocation Research Team believes the rise in debt is ultimately unsustainable.
 "Historically, no country has perpetually increased its debt/GDP ratio,” says Hofschire.
 “The highest levels of debt topped out around 250% of GDP.
 Since 1900, 18 countries have hit a debt/GDP level of 100%, generally due to the need to pay for fighting world wars or extreme economic downturns such as the Great Depression.
 After hitting the 100% threshold, 10 countries reduced their debt, 7 increased it, and one kept its level of debt roughly the same."